System Design Netflix – A Complete Architecture

 - We can also filter the bad request by setting the custom rules at the endpoint filter or firewall.

 In a complex distributed system a server may rely on the response of another server.
-Dependencies among these servers can create latency and the entire system may stop working if one of the servers will inevitably fail at some point.
+Dependencies among these servers can create latency and the entire system may stop working if one of the servers will inevitably fails at some point.
 To solve this problem we can isolate the host application from these external failures.
 Hystrix library is designed to do this job.
 It helps you to control the interactions between these distributed services by adding latency tolerance and fault tolerance logic.
 Hystrix does this by isolating points of access between the services, remote system, and 3rd party libraries.
-The library helps in..
+The library helps in.

 - Stop cascading failures in a complex distributed system.